-Cheatham, 26, has spent most of this season with the Birmingham Squadron, New Orleans’ G League affiliate.
-In 13 NBAGL games (30.5 MPG), he averaged a double-double (14.2 PPG, 10.4 RPG) with a solid .491/.429/.806 shooting line.
-That performance earned him a 10-day contract with Miami just before Christmas, but he didn’t play at all for the Heat and entered the COVID-19 protocols before his deal expired.
+That performance earned Cheatham a 10-day contract with Miami just before Christmas, but he didn’t play at all for the Heat and entered the COVID-19 protocols before his deal expired.
 He has since cleared the protocols.
+A couple weeks later, he signed a 10-day hardship deal with Utah, appearing in one game for five minutes.
+His contract with Utah expired January 21.